RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Misc/CheckTouchRect/README.md

 # CheckTouchRect

 ## Description
-Check if there was a touch input between the inputted coordinates
+Check if there was a touch input between the inputted coordinates.

 ## Parameters
 - `X1`
-Left side of the rectangle
+Left side of the rectangle.
 - `X2`
-Right side of the rectangle
+Right side of the rectangle.
 - `Y1`
-Top side of the rectangle
+Top side of the rectangle.
 - `Y2`
-Bottom side of the rectangle
+Bottom side of the rectangle.

 ## Return Value
-Will set `CheckResult` to `true` if there was a touch press inside the rectangle
+Will set `CheckResult` to `true` if there was a touch press inside the rectangle.

 ## Syntax
 ```